Leyburn Airfield: Construction

+World War II

 Leyburn Airfield was constructed without any accommodation buildings, only a mess hall and kitchen in addition to ablution facilities and latrines.
-The Airfield did not have any operational buildings on the site, nor any hangars, bomb stores or blast pens.
-The airfield had two 12,000 USgal capacity underground petrol tanks which were installed by the middle of 1944.
+The airfield did not have any operational buildings on the site, nor any hangars, bomb stores or blast pens.
+The airfield had two 12,000 USgal capacity underground petrol tanks, which were installed by the mid-1944.

-In April 1944 the US Army claimed that the Leyburn Airfield was completely developed by the efforts and resources supplied by the RAAF, and thus was maintained, controlled, and operated by the RAAF.
+In April 1944 the US Army claimed that the Leyburn Airfield was completely developed by the efforts and resources supplied by the RAAF, and was also maintained, controlled, and operated by the RAAF.
 A map that was produced by the RAAF in June 1945 depicted a 138 degree runway that was a total of 5,350 feet long by 150 feet wide (approximately 1.63 km by 45.7m).
 In addition to another 36 degree runway that ran 7000 feet long by 150 feet wide (approximately 2.14 km by 45.7m).
 In 1945, the 138 degree runway was used solely for the parking of aircraft due to its poor condition.
 The 36 degree runway was in moderate condition.
-A gravelled taxiway that was in poor condition ran from the camp to the southern end of the 36 degree runway during the same time period.
+A graveled taxiway in poor condition ran from the camp to the southern end of the 36 degree runway during the same time period.

+Overcrowding

 Due to the poor condition of Leyburn Airfield, maintenance inspections had to be carried out by personnel from 14 Operational Base Unit (OBU) from a RAAF Station situated in Lowood in 1945.
 A Main Roads Board repair and maintenance party was stationed at the airfield between January and October 1945 in order to keep the runways at Leyburn serviceable.

 The Airfield in Leyburn was host to many RAAF units between July 1944 and December 1945.
 The units consisted of 21 Squadron, 23 Squadron, 99 Squadron and 200 Special Duties Flight.
 All units stationed at Leyburn flew B-24 Liberator bombers.
-Both RAAF Squadrons 21 and 23 prior to B-24 Liberator bombers, flew Vultee Vengeance aircraft.
-RAAF Squadron 99 and 200 Special Duties Flight both in February 1945 formed at Leyburn Airfield.
+Both the No. 21 Squadron RAAF and No. 23 Squadron RAAF prior to B-24 Liberator bombers, flew Vultee Vengeance aircraft.RAAF Squadron 99 and 200 Special Duties Flight both in February 1945 formed at Leyburn Airfield.

-By late in February 1945 the airfield in Leyburn was crowded with an estimated number of personnel on site between 1,000 to 1,300.
+By late February 1945, the Leyburn Airfield was crowded with an estimated number of personnel on site between 1,000 and 1,300.
 RAAF Squadron 99 was eventually moved to Jondaryan in March 1945 due to the overcrowding.
-Soon after, 200 Special Duties Flight was the next RAAF unit to move and the last to leave Leyburn due to the overcrowding, disbanding in December 1945.
+Soon afterwards, 200 Special Duties Flight moved in, and was also the last to leave Leyburn due to the overcrowding, disbanding in December 1945.

-The Airfield remained, and in 1949 was host to the Australian Grand Prix.
+Units

+The following units based at Leyburn Airfield.